 Sect.
-1. But I must be loosed, or depart, before I can thus be with Christ.
-And I must here consider, I. From what I must depart.
-II.
-And how, or in what manner: and I must not refuse to know the worst.
+1. But I must be insued, or depart, before I can thus be with Christ.
+And I must have consider, I. From what I mis depart.
+IL And how, or in what mounter: and I must not refuse to know the worst.

 Sect.
-2. I. And, 1.
-I know that I must depart from this body itself, and the life which consisteth in the animating of it.
-These eyes must here see no more; this hand must move no more; these feet must walk no more; this tongue must speak no more.
+2. L. And, 1.
+I know that I must depart from this body itself, and the life which consisteth in the assumating of it.
+These eyes must here see no more; this hand must more no more; thes feet most walk no more; this tongue must speak no more.
 As much as I have loved and over-loved this body, I must leave it to the grave.
-There must it lie and rot in darkness, as a neglected and a loathed thing.
+There must it lie and rot in darkness, as a neglected

 Sect.
-3. This is the fruit of sin, and nature would not have it so: I mean the nature of this compound man; but what, though it be so?
+3. This is the fruit of sin, and nature would not have it so: I mean the nature of this compound man; but what, though it he so?
 1. It is but my shell, or tabernacle, and the clothing of my soul, and not itself.
 2. It is but an elementary composition dissolved; and earth going to earth, and water to water, and air to air, and fire to fire, into that union which the elementary nature doth incline to.